codefellows/python-401-api-quickstart/README.md

 - Update ThingModel with fields you need
   - Make sure to update other modules that would be affected by Model customizations.
 E.g. serializers, tests, etc.
 - Rename `project/.env.sample` to `.env` and update as needed
+  - To generate secret key use `python3 -c "import secrets; print(secrets.token_urlsafe())"`
-- Run makemigrations and migrate commands
+- Run makemigrations and migrate commands when ready.
-- Run `collectstatic` if needed.
+- Run `python manage.py collectstatic`
+  - This repository includes static assets in repository.
+If you are using a Content Delivery Network then remove `staticfiles` from repository.
 - Optional: Update `api_tester.py`

+## Database

+**NOTE:** If you are using Postgres instead of SQLite then make sure to install `psycopg2-binary` and include in `requirements.txt`